Game Breaker: Yu-Gi-Oh! Card Game aka: Yu-Gi-Oh Card Game

 Artifacts, a new archetype as of the release of Primal Origins, could be seen as this.
 The Artifacts are a group of Level 5 LIGHT monsters that can be Set as Spell/Trap cards and Special Summon themselves when destroyed in the Spell/Trap zone during your opponent's turn.
 However, most of them have very powerful effects that activate when Special Summoned during your opponent's turn, such as Artifact Moralltach, which destroys one of your opponent's face-up cards, Artifact Beagalltach, which destroys up to 2 Set Spell/Trap cards you control, essentially letting you summon two more Artifacts, and Artifact Aegis and Artifact Achilles, which protect your Artifacts from effects and attacks respectively until the end of the turn.
 Their support cards are also incredibly strong, having one normal effect and one effect that activates when destroyed by an opponent.
 Until you realize that they can be chained to their own destruction to gain both effects.
 Artifact Movement is essentially another MST that lets you Set an Artifact from your Deck and Theosophy of the Artifacts Special Summons an Artifact from your Deck with no cost except that you can't attack, but you'll probably be activating it during your opponent's turn anyways.
 These factors let Artifact monsters create Rank 5 Xyz monsters very quickly, giving them access to powerful cards such as Constellar Pleiades, Full Armored Crystal Zero Lancer through Number 19: Freezadon, and their own boss monster, Artifact Durandal, which can change the effects of your opponents monsters and normal Spell/Trap cards to "Destroy 1 Spell/Trap card your opponent controls" or give both players a new hand.
 Because Artifacts work during the opponent's turn, they can easily be teched into other decks such as Chronomaly decks to make plays DURING BOTH PLAYERS TURNS.

 The Red, Green, and Yellow Gadget monsters replace themselves with another in the hand when they are summoned.
 That doesn't seem broken in itself, but with Ultimate Offering, which give a player additional Normal Summons for 500 Life Points each, the Gadgets can simply be summoned again and again to swarm the field, make powerful Synchro or Xyz monsters, and attack for game.
-Ultimate Offering was eventually banned in the TCG to stop these plays, but the potential for similar abuse with Pendulum Summons made many dread the new mechanic, though at least such mass summons are restricted to once per turn.
+Ultimate Offering was eventually banned in the TCG (later in OCG) to stop these plays, but the potential for similar abuse with Pendulum Summons made many dread the new mechanic, though at least such mass summons are restricted to once per turn.

 And, last but not least, any and all cards that currently occupy the Forbidden List.
 By that list's very nature, any card that winds up there is too broken for its own good, and would heavily skew the game in a player's favour if they're used in any number.
 There have been cards that have been banned since the Forbidden List was first drafted, and they still haven't left after close to a decade.
 Edo (a once popular webhost who ran one of the most popular Yu-Gi-Oh TCG websites), had this to say about it in his 2005 "Copaca-BAN-a!" article, and it still applies to this day: